In recent years, detoxing your body has become quite the health trend.

 1. Water Detox

-The idea of forcing yourself to drink more and more water throughout the day is never a good idea.
+The idea of forcing yourself to drink excessive amounts of water throughout the day may not be the best approach.

 The best advice is to simply listen to your body and drink based on your thirst.